 During the year ended December 31, 2016 the Town leased a backhoe.
-The lease meets the criteria for a capital lease.
-Accordingly, the cost of the backhoe is capitalized, depreciated, and the present value of the lease obligation is carried as a liability.
+The lease met the criteria for a capital lease.
+Accordingly, the cost of the backhoe was capitalized, depreciated, and the present value of the lease obligation was carried as a liability.
 One third of the cost of the backhoe and present value of the lease obligation (\$77,184) was assigned to each of the general fund, water fund and sewer fund.
-The interest rate related to the lease obligation is 5% and the maturity is October 19, 2022.
-Future minimum payments under the lease are as follows:
+The lease was paid in full in late 2020 and the purchase option was exercised.
+No further lease payments or obligations remain.